jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 -----

 You have to note that when something is a coding aspect, and not a coding principle, it doesn’t mean it’s less important for the programming language.
 It just means that it can be expressed using more basic coding principles using reflective data.
-That does mean that Attributes could become an aspect, and perhaps even that relations could too.
+That might mean that Attributes could become an aspect, and perhaps even that relations could too.
 Funny.
 Perhaps I can strip the core even further down.
 Funny.
 Perhaps object oriented can be defined as an aspect too.
 Deep.
 Cool stuff.
 Aspect literals is a great help in this as well.